danniccs/opengl-lintut/README.md

 # opengl-lintut
-Implementation of simple shadow mapping using OpenGL.
+Implementation of shadow mapping and PBR with area lights using OpenGL.

 ### Requirements
 Requires: